qaptivator/circloo-tools/README.md

 # circloo-tools

 Experimental tools for CircloO.
+Works with CircloO level files.
+Be sure to backup your levels, **I am not responsible for any data loss or corruption.**

+- To use the tools, first install the dependencies (for every tool), like so: `pip install -r requirements.txt`
+- Also install `circlib` like so: `git submodule update --init --recursive`
+- Run the tools from the top directory, or in other words the repository

 ## svg_to_level

 Parse and insert a SVG file into CircoO level.
 Does not support quadratic Bezier curves.

-Usage: `python -u svg_to_level.py`
+Usage: `python -u -m src.svg_to_level`
-And then it will ask for the path to the SVG file, preferably in the same directory as `svg_to_level.py`
+It will ask for the path to the SVG file (preferably it should be in the same directory as the script).

 ## circloo_video

 Generate and play a video through CircloO level.

+Usage: `python -u -m src.circloo_video`
+It will ask for the path to the video file (preferably it should be in the same directory as the script), and the resolution for pixel display (in-game).

+## beatmap_gen

+Generate a beeatmap from a song, and a level (similar to rythm games) from the beatmap.

-Usage: `python -u circloo_video.py`
+Usage: `python -u -m src.beatmap_gen`
+It will ask for the path to the audio file (preferably it should be in the same directory as the script).